yuefan98/nleis.py/docs/source/getting-started.rst

 We've now activated our conda environment and are ready to use the :code:`nleis.py` integrated version of :code:`impedance.py`.

 .. important::
   A standalone version of :code:`nleis.py` is available now.
-If you are only interested in the nonlinear equivalent circuit fitting feature, you can also directly install it with pip install.
+If you are only interested in the nonlinear equivalent circuit fitting feature, you can also directly install it with :code:`pip install`.

 .. code-block:: bash